Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Stem not club shaped but broader towards base.
 Speckled and coarse

 appearance.
 Solitary on grass near a birch tree.
-Awaiting identification
+Not identified

 Calocera viscosa Jelly Antler Fungus, Crombie Park,